Scholarship and Research

 - Students can select their project of interest; projects will not be assigned to students.

-- Bi-weekly meetings allow student(s) to provide progress reports and receive faculty feedback.
+- Regular meetings and coaching sessions allow student(s) to provide progress reports and receive faculty feedback.

 - Projects must be completed during the duration of a student's enrollment at Lally.